ReedClanton/NixOS/users/reedclanton/home/README.md

 ## Purpose

-Contains all data and `nix` needed to fully configure Home Manager for the user.
+Contains all data, configuration, and `nix` file(s) needed to fully configure Home Manager for this user.
 May be run independent of NixOS.

 ## Usage

-`default.nix` is called with all parameters needed provided.
+Home Manager configuration has been broken out into this directory so it may be removed or used independently of NixOS.

 ## Rule(s) & Guideline(s)

-- `default.nix` is the entry point and thus is the only file that may be directly called from an external directory.
+- `default.nix` is the entry point and thus is the only file that may be directly called from an external directory:
+   - Must be called from within a Home Manager context (i.e. Home Manager isn't imported).
+- No other file may be called from any file that exists outside of this directory.
+- No file or directory that's not documented in this README may be added to this directory (other than this README).

 # Content(s)

 ## `default.nix`

-File that brings together this user's Home Manager configuration.
+File that's in charge of building this user's Home Manager configuration.
 When in doubt as to what Home Manager files are being run, start here.

 ### Purpose